Oklahoma has been shut out for the fourth year in a row in the big-money Race to the Top grant program.

 “This competition was designed to support local efforts to close the achievement gap and transform the learning environment in a diverse set of districts, but no matter who wins, children across the country will benefit from the clear vision and track records of success demonstrated by these finalists,” Duncan said in a news release.

-School districts selected as finalists were picked from “a range of districts, both rural and ,” and from states that earlier received federal Race to the Top funds and those that did not, the release states.
+School districts selected as finalists were picked from “a range of districts, both rural and non-rural,” and from states that earlier received federal Race to the Top funds and those that did not, the release states.

 The news was disappointing for Oklahoma City Public Schools, said Jackie Mania, innovative programs coordinator for the district and coordinator of the Race to the Top grant application.